sophieM03/git-workshop/README.md

 git push origin refactor/todo-list
 ```

-3. Because you have modified git history that had already been pushed, you have
+3. Because you have modified the history that had already been pushed, you have
    to force your modifications to origin with:

 ```bash
 git push --force origin refactor/todo-list
 ```

-Beware, a force commit is risky if another person is working in the same branch
+Beware, a force commit is risky, you can loose code in the process,
-as you.
+particularly if another person is working in the same branch as you.

 4. Create a pull request.

-## Pull request review
+## Review a pull request

 1. Review the refactor pull request of the person on your right.
 Submit a
    comment somewhere and request changes.